- What Is

-- What is the treatment for gestational diabetes?
+- Following a nutrition plan is the typical treatment for gestational diabetes.

 What is gestational diabetes?

 Gestational diabetes is diabetes, or high blood sugar levels, that develops during pregnancy.
 It occurs in about 4% of all pregnancies.
-It is usually diagnosed in the later stages of pregnancy and often occurs in women who have never had diabetes.
+Gestational diabetes usually is diagnosed in the later stages of pregnancy, and often occurs in women who have no prior history of diabetes.

 What causes gestational diabetes?

-Gestational diabetes is thought to arise because the many changes, hormonal and otherwise, that occur in the body during pregnancy lead some women to become resistant to insulin.
-Insulin is a hormone made by specialized cells in the pancreas that allows the body to effectively use glucose for fuel (energy).
-When levels of insulin are low, or the body cannot effectively use insulin, blood glucose levels rise.
+Gestational diabetes is thought to arise because the many changes, hormonal and otherwise, that occur in the body during pregnancy predispose some women to become resistant to insulin.
+Insulin is a hormone made by specialized cells in the pancreas that allows the body to effectively metabolize glucose for later usage as fuel (energy).
+When levels of insulin are low, or the body cannot effectively use insulin (i.e., insulin resistance), blood glucose levels rise.

 What are risk factors for gestational diabetes?